• Skip to primary navigation

 The Finished Caramel Peanut Butter Dip

 Below is the finished dip.
 Doesn't it look just like a regular, full-dairy caramel?
 I think so too.
-Only this one is a million times easier, and so much healthier!
+Only this one is a million times easier, and so much better!

 Date Caramel in a small mason jar for serving.